 Lets face it, professional models can take a lot of the burden off us as photographers by bringing their posing expertise to the table.
 But unfortunately we don't always have the benefit of shooting with a professional model.
 As a high caliber photographer it is important to have the ability to pose normal people with little to no experience in front of the camera.
-Below I have put together a list of 27 posing ideas for men who are not models along with photos for reference.
+If posing for modeling is a challenge for you this list of 27 posing ideas along with photos for reference should help.
 Every photo below was taken by me.

 1. Both hands in pockets